Sam071100/ImagePainter/example/README.md

-# flutter_painter example
+# SpeEdLabs Scribble Package

-An example on how to use the flutter_painter package.
+An app on how to use the  teacher's scribbling.